-The Company has retained consulting geologists to complete a NI 43-101 compliant mineral resource estimate for the Afric Zone.
-The Company has completed 52 holes, totalling 11,390 metres drilling program and has identified the Afric Zone as an intrusive-related porphyry style gold system.
-The drilling completed by GTA, has delineated the gold zone over a surface area of approximately 500 by 350 metres, to a depth of 350 metres beneath the surface and containing a shallow, central higher grade sub-zone.
+The Company retained consulting geologists to complete a NI 43-101 compliant mineral resource estimate for the Afric Zone.
+The Company has completed 52 holes, totalling 11,390 m drilling program and has identified the Afric Zone as an intrusive-related porphyry style gold system.
+The drilling completed by GTA, has delineated the gold zone over a surface area of approximately 500 m by 350 m, to a depth of 350 m beneath the surface and containing a shallow, central higher grade sub-zone.
 GTA's drill data, combined with results from previous operators, is currently being evaluated and modeled.